anvil-robotics/openarm/README.md

 sudo ./scripts/setup_can.sh
 ```

-This script configures the CAN devices with proper interface names (left_arm, right_arm) and sets the bitrate to 1 Mbps.
+This script configures the CAN devices with proper interface names (leader_left, leader_right, follower_left, follower_right) and sets the bitrate to 1 Mbps.

 ### Zero Position Calibration